James Adrian Brown: Personal life

 Brown studied art at college and university for five years in Leeds, UK.
 He has been a keen gamer since he was a young child.
 He is a clothing ambassador for the British brand Farah.

 In 2012, Brown commented to Clash Magazine what it is like sharing a name with the soul legend, James Brown, "I'll never forget Christmas Day of 2006 when he passed away, I was drunk as a sailor the night before and awoke in the morning to find 26 text messages from friends saying 'R.I.P James' and 'Papa's Got A Brand New Body Bag'.
 I thought I'd died or something."

 Gear

 Brown uses a variety of Fender American standard Telecaster electric guitars and a 50 watt Hayden Speakeasy amplifier, which is an all-valve hand-wired head with two channels that have been modified for extra gain.
 He plays that through a 2x12 cab.
-Overall Brown is noted for using high gain treble sound so that the two guitar sounds are separated and balanced out.
+Brown uses a high-gain treble sound so that the two guitar sounds are separated and balanced out.

 Brown uses an Ibanez analogue delay pedal for his atmospheric lead guitar parts and a Korg MS-20 synthesizer for his composing work.